dektlong/dekt-devx-demo/README.md

 - innerloop teams (shared dev work) ```./demo.sh team```

-- follow workloads and supply chain progress via Backstage and/or
 - ```./demo.sh track team [logs]```
+  - follow workloads and supply chain progress

+- ```./demo.sh services dev```
+  - show how the RabbitMQ 'reading' single instance resource created
+  - show service claim generated for data services and mapped to the workload

+- ```./demo.sh services teams```
   - show how the RabbitMQ 'reading' single instance resource created
   - show how the Tanzu Postgres 'inventory' resource provisioned
   - show service claims generated for both data services and mapped to the workload

 - access the live url at mood-portal.```dns.devSubdomain```.```dns.domain``` and show the call back to the mood-sensors APIs and the mood-analyzer outputs in ()